-Council as a leader within the community has also launched the 'Solar Program', with solar panels installed on 12 sites.
+Council as a leader within the community has also launched the 'Solar Program', with solar panels to be installed on 12 sites providing 764kW of additional capacity.
 The rollout will see 600kW of capacity added.
 Among the sites to have solar panels installed will be the wastewater treatment facilities at South Windsor and McGraths Hill, Hawkesbury Leisure & Learning Centre and the Council Administration Precinct.

-Among Council's other efforts in reducing mains grid electricity usage and emissions was the replacement of 650 mercury vapour street lights with LED lighting, a move that will save more than \$740,000 and avoid more than 3,260 tonnes of carbon dioxide emissions over the next 20 years.
+Among Council's other efforts in reducing mains grid electricity usage and emissions is the replacement of 650 mercury vapour street lights with LED lighting, a move that will save more than \$740,000 and avoid more than 3,260 tonnes of carbon dioxide emissions over the next 20 years.